Over The Wall Children's Charity

 Over The Wall is a UK based charity for children with serious illness and disabilities, and their families, to discover a world of mischief and magic.
 A place where they can be brave and have fun with others.
-These amazing places are physical – in residential camps and also available online – with Camp in the Cloud and Camp 365.
+These amazing places are physical – in residential camps and also available online – with Camp in the Cloud.
 And what’s more, it’s all free!

 Their everyday challenges are unique and special.
 Attending a transformational camp or experience allows them to leave that all at the gate.
 They get reminded of what it means to be a child.
 They get to laugh, dance and cause mischief all in a safe relaxed environment.

 Rated ‘Outstanding’ by Ofsted, Over The Wall provides a safe environment for children and young people to build confidence and self-esteem whilst first-class medical care ensures our unique ability to cater for more than 130 different conditions.